dedotdev/dedot/packages/merkleized-metadata/README.md

 const metadata = client.metadata;

-// Define chain-specific information const chainInfo: ChainMetadataInfo = {
+// Define chain-specific information const chainInfo = {
+  // These can be omitted as they'll be fetched from metadata
-  specVersion: client.runtimeVersion.specVersion,
+  // specVersion: client.runtimeVersion.specVersion,
-  specName: client.runtimeVersion.specName,
+  // specName: client.runtimeVersion.specName,
-  ss58Prefix: 0, // Polkadot
+  // ss58Prefix: 0, // Polkadot

+  // These are required
   decimals: 10,
   tokenSymbol: 'DOT'
 };